ottokiksmaler/nx500_nx1_modding/README.md

-#Samsung NX500 / NX1 - rooting and hacking
+#Samsung NX500 / NX1 Modding

 ##About

-This is a repo hosting information for those interested in altering the functionality of their Samsung NX500 and NX1 cameras.
+This is a repository hosting information for those interested in altering the functionality of their Samsung NX500 and NX1 cameras.

-These cameras run a full blown Linux ditribution (Tizen) with shell, X, networking stack, debugging and testing tools - the works.
+These cameras run a full blown Linux distribution (Tizen) with shell, X, networking stack, debugging and testing tools - the works.
 This enables us to alter functionality of the cameras and ... well - just play around - it's fun!
 Seeing xeyes on your camera is such a heart warming experience :)

 Inital work was done and presented on DPReview Samsung Forum [here](http://www.dpreview.com/forums/thread/3964253) and [here](http://www.dpreview.com/forums/thread/3971805) and EOSHD [here](http://www.eoshd.com/comments/topic/19099-petition-for-samsung-nx1-hack/?do=findComment&comment=134256).
 Special thanks to tecnoworld who provided information on NX1.